×

 • Dzongkha is spoken as a national language in: Bhutan.

 You will also get to know the continents where Burmese and Dzongkha speaking countries lie.
-Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Dzongkha language is not available.
+Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Dzongkha language is 31.
 Find all the information about these languages on Burmese and Dzongkha.

 Burmese and Dzongkha Language History